Mela Tenenbaum

-Mela Tenenbaum, (Ukrainian: Мела Тененбаум) born in Ukraine, is a classical violinist and violist, also playing viola d'amore.
-She graduated from the Kyiv Conservatory and performed the Kyiv Philharmonic and other orchestras.
+Mela Tenenbaum was a classical violinist and violist, also playing viola d'amore.
+She performed with the Kyiv Philharmonic and other orchestras.
 She inspired composers such as Dmitri Klebanov to write pieces for her.
 She emigrated to the United States and was from the early 1990s concertmaster of the Philharmonia Virtuosi.
 She recorded works from Vivaldi to salon music, especially chamber music.

 Career

-Tenenbaum studied music at the Kyiv Conservatory and obtained a master's degree.
+Born in Chernovtsy, Ukraine, Tenenbaum studied music at the Kyiv Conservatory and obtained a master's degree.
 She performed with the Kyiv Chamber Orchestra and the Kyiv Philharmonic from 1979.
 She was also a soloist and concertmaster with the chamber orchestra Perpetuum Mobile, an ensemble supported by the Ukrainian Union of Composers.
 Several Russian and Ukrainian composers wrote works for her which she premiered.
 Dmitri Klebanov composed for her pieces such as a viola concerto and Japanese Silhouettes for soprano, viola d'amore and a mixed ensemble of thirteen players.

 In 1990, she emigrated to the United States.
-She has been the concertmaster of the chamber orchestra Philharmonia Virtuosi, founded and conducted by Richard Kapp, from 1993.
+She was the concertmaster of the chamber orchestra Philharmonia Virtuosi, founded and conducted by Richard Kapp, from 1993.
 (Other sources give 1989 as the time of immigration and 1991 as year of appointment.)
 From 1992, she was the concertmaster for choral concerts of the community chorus The Master Singers of Westchester in the Bedford Presbyterian Church, Bach's Mass in B minor in 2003 and Mozart's Great Mass in C minor in 2007.
-She has been on the faculty of the Killington Music Festival, and has lectured at the Metropolitan Museum of Art and the Smithsonian Institution.
+She was on the faculty of the Killington Music Festival, and lectured at the Metropolitan Museum of Art and the Smithsonian Institution.

+Tenenbaum died in New York City on 15 October 2023.